 When you browse images of the front and back of the Brandenburg Gate, you don’t feel its depth or scale.
 For an immersive VR experience, then, just a few camera angles won’t do the job.

-Photogrammetry requires taking hundreds (sometimes thousands!) of photos from every conceivable angle.
-Then, a computer process pieces together the photos to virtually reconstruct the object.
+Photogrammetry requires taking hundreds (sometimes thousands!) of photos from every conceivable angle, sometimes also taking depth readings using technologies like LiDAR.
+Then, software fits the photos together to virtually reconstruct the object somewhat like an enormous jigsaw puzzle.
 Anyone can do this from a mobile phone or quadcopter/drone using software like Reality Capture.
 Higher-quality productions use specialized equipment that costs thousands of dollars.
 There are even setups where objects can sit on a platform surrounded by separate cameras that all snap at once.
 This instantaneous technique is faster than moving one camera around the object, and it can capture VR images of things that might move, such as animals.